Android HIV: A Study of Repackaging Malware for Evading Machine-Learning Detection: Targeted Systems and Attack Scenarios

 The knowledge of the target system obtained by the adversary may vary in different situations.
 This includes the feature set, the training set, the classification algorithm as well as the parameters.
 We argue that in the real world, it is not likely for the adversary to have full knowledge of the classification algorithm used in the target detector.
 However, the adversary can probe the detector through feeding desired inputs and getting the corresponding outputs.

-In this paper, we consider the following four situations in our attack: 1) \textit{Scenario F}: the adversary only knows the feature set; 2) \textit{Scenario FT}: The adversary knows both the feature set and training set, but does not have the black-box access to the target detector; 3) \textit{Scenario FB}: The adversary knows the feature set only, and has access to the target system as a black box; and 4) \textit{Scenario FTB}: The adversary knows both the feature set and the training set, and also has access to the target system as a black box.
-Knowing the feature set, as a base assumption for attacking learning systems, has been widely adopted in similar works in this field \cite{laskov2014practical, biggio2013evasion}.
-Note that in the FTB and FT scenarios, the adversary can only have the feature set, but he/she cannot inject new samples or modify the existing ones in the training set.
+Knowing the feature set, as a baseline assumption for attacking learning systems, has been widely adopted in similar works in this field \cite{biggio2013evasion, chen2018automated, grosse2017adversarial, laskov2014practical}.
+Therefore, in this paper, we consider the following four situations in our attack: 1) \textit{Scenario F}: the adversary only knows the feature set; 2) \textit{Scenario FB}: The adversary knows the feature set only, and can query the target detector as a black box; 3) \textit{Scenario FT}: The adversary knows both the feature set and training set, but cannot query the target detector; and 4) \textit{Scenario FTB}: The adversary knows both the feature set and the training set, and can also query the target system as a black box.
+Note that in the scenarios that allows querying the target system as a black-box (\textit{i.e.}, scenario FTB and FB), the only information that the adversary can get is the predicted label from the black-box oracle when given an input.
+Also note that in the scenarios of having access to the training set (\textit{i.e.}, scenario FTB and FT), the adversary can only have a copy of the training set, but he/she cannot inject new samples or modify the existing ones in the training set.